List of UEFA Super Cup matches

 The UEFA Super Cup is an annual association football match contested between the winners of the UEFA Champions League and the UEFA Europa League.
 Established in 1972, it was contested between the winners of the European Cup (renamed the UEFA Champions League in 1993) and the European/UEFA Cup Winners' Cup until 1999, when the latter was discontinued and merged with the UEFA Cup (renamed the Europa League in 2009) by UEFA.
 The last Super Cup contested in this format was the 1999 UEFA Super Cup between Lazio and Manchester United, which Lazio won 1–0.
 The competition was originally played over two legs, one at each participating club's stadium in the winter months, but since the 1998 edition, it consists of a single match played at a neutral venue in August.
 Between 1998 and 2012, the Stade Louis II in Monaco hosted the Super Cup, but since 2013, it has taken place every year at a different stadium across Europe.

 Real Madrid hold the record for the most victories, having won the competition six times since its inception.
-Paris Saint-Germain are the current title holders, having beaten Tottenham Hotspur 4–3 on penalties in the 2025 edition.
+Paris Saint-Germain are the current title holders, having beaten Aston Villa 2–1 in the 2026 edition.